-While I continue the process with Tim and Dr. Grace Liu to create a book that the very most people will want to read worldwide, I've had to pull back a bit on blogging, source good commenter and contributor material, and do stuff like this: just a random dump.
+While I continue the process with Tim and Dr. Grace Liu (link removed) to create a book that the very most people will want to read worldwide, I've had to pull back a bit on blogging, source good commenter and contributor material, and do stuff like this: just a random dump.
 But, you're getting maybe the best 5% of everything of the hundreds of things I see daily.

 ~ Farts are healthy for you.